🔷Point Cloud Normal Estimation

 Parameter Description

-When estimating the normal vector for each point, this is the number of surrounding neighboring points to find.
-These neighbors are used to fit a small plane, and the normal vector of that plane becomes the normal vector for the point.
+Number of neighboring points to find around each point when estimating normal vectors.
+These neighbors are used to fit a small plane, and the plane’s normal vector becomes that point’s normal vector.

-• The choice of Search count affects the stability of normal vector estimation and its sensitivity to local details.
+Search count selection affects normal vector estimation stability and sensitivity to local details.

-• A smaller Search count is more sensitive to local details and can better reflect normal changes in sharp edges or high-curvature regions, but it is also more sensitive to noise, and the estimated normal vectors may not be smooth enough.
+• Fewer search count: More sensitive to local details, can better reflect normal changes in sharp edges or high curvature regions, but also more sensitive to noise, estimated normal vectors may be less smooth.

-• A larger Search count considers a wider neighborhood, resulting in smoother estimated normal vectors that are less sensitive to noise.
-However, it may smooth out some detailed features, making the normal vector transitions at edges less sharp.
+• More search count: Considers larger neighborhood range, estimated normal vectors are smoother and insensitive to noise, but may smooth out some detail features, making normal transitions at edges less sharp.

-The appropriate Search count needs to be selected based on the density of the point cloud, noise level, and application requirements.
+Need to select appropriate search count based on point cloud density, noise level, and application requirements.

 Parameter Range